AgvanGrigoryan/todo_server/README.md

 ## Task scheduler

 The first independent project written in python 3.11 and django 4.2.
-A simple program for taking notes in order to use and consolidate your knowledge of django and python.
+A simple program for taking notes in order.
+The goal of the project is to use and consolidate my knowledge of django and python in practice